 When you have stepchildren in your life, it is likely that you have spent many years in the full-time role as their parent.
 They will look up to you as a parental figure, and indeed, while they will know that the two of you are not related by blood, they will likely refer to you as “mom” or “dad.”

 From a psychological perspective, it can be confusing to young children as to why the two of you do not share a name, or why you are not on their birth certificate.
-When considering the practical aspects of being a legal parent, you may also be concerned about what might happen to your relationship after a separation, or if their biological parent passes away.
+When considering the practical aspects of being a legal parent, you may also be concerned about what might happen to your relationship after a separation, or if the biological parent passes away.
 Your love and concern for your stepchild will mean that you will be willing to do anything to make sure that you never lose your relationship.

 Considering adopting your stepchild in Texas

 The legal adoption of your stepchildren can tie a lot of loose ends together.
 It will mean that you will legally be their parent, and you will have all the same rights as you would if you were related by blood.
-It can also show your stepchildren that you will always be there for them, and is likely to strengthen your bond.
+It can also show your stepchildren that you will always be there for them and is likely to strengthen your bond.

 Where to start in the adoption process